 Schema Source

-Component Schemas
+Component schemas

 Browse every generated OpenAPI component schema.

-Operation Schemas
+Operation schemas

 Open route-level request and response JSON Schema pages.